“You know Bobby Kennedy was killed there?”

 “I have another day of meetings with artists I represent.
 Landis will be back.
 I know he is just as adamant about total control.
 He can discuss your decision.
 I have to be back in Miami before the end of the week.
 I work for Michael Antonio, as well my entertainment clients.”

 Mike Sr.’s name gets their attention.
-We aren’t some small town lawyers.
-It’s already known that Mike is running for Miami Mayor.
+We are not some small town lawyers.
+It is already known that Mike is running for Miami Mayor.

 The suits get up and leave the room without saying goodbye.
 I’m worried.